Trevor Nunn

-Sir Trevor Robert Nunn CBE (born 14 January 1940) is a British theatre director.
-He has been the Artistic Director for the Royal Shakespeare Company, the Royal National Theatre, and, currently, the Theatre Royal, Haymarket.
-He has directed dramas for the stage, like Macbeth, as well as opera and musicals, such as Cats (1981) and Les Misérables (1985).
+Sir Trevor Robert Nunn CBE (born 14 January 1940) is an English theatre director and lyricist.
+He has been the artistic director for the Royal Shakespeare Company, the Royal National Theatre, and, currently, the Theatre Royal Haymarket.
+He has directed dramas for the stage, including Macbeth, as well as opera and musicals, such as Cats (1981) and Les Misérables (1985).

 Nunn has been nominated for the Tony Award for Best Direction of a Musical, the Tony Award for Best Direction of a Play, the Laurence Olivier Award for Best Director, and the Drama Desk Award for Outstanding Director of a Musical, winning Tonys for Cats, Les Misérables, and Nicholas Nickleby and the Olivier Awards for productions of Summerfolk, The Merchant of Venice, Troilus and Cressida, and Nicholas Nickleby.
-In 2008 The Telegraph named him among the most influential people in British culture.
+In 2008, The Telegraph named Nunn among the most influential people in British culture.
 He has also directed works for film and television.

 Early years

-Nunn was born in Ipswich, England, to Robert Alexander Nunn, a cabinetmaker, and Dorothy May Piper.
-As a small boy he loved reading but his parents had little money for books.
-However an aunt had more books, including a complete Shakespeare which he read whenever the family visited her.
-In the end she gave it to him.
+Trevor Nunn was born on 14 January 1940 in Ipswich, England, to Dorothy May Piper and Robert Alexander Nunn, a cabinetmaker.
+As a small boy, Trevor loved reading but his parents had little money for books.
+However, an aunt had more books, including the complete works of Shakespeare which he read whenever the family visited her.
+In the end, his aunt gave it to him.

-He was educated at Northgate Grammar School, Ipswich and Downing College, Cambridge.
+He was educated at Northgate Grammar School, Ipswich, and Downing College, Cambridge.
 At Northgate, he had an inspiring English teacher, Peter Hewett, who also directed the school plays.
 Hewett encouraged him to sit the scholarship exam in Cambridge in the hope of studying under F. R. Leavis at Downing.
 Hewett also persuaded the headmaster to help with the cost of Nunn staying in Cambridge to take the exam.
 Nunn's father could not afford it and the headmaster had refused at first so Nunn was close to giving up.
 At Downing, Nunn began his stage career and first met contemporaries Ian McKellen and Derek Jacobi.
 In 1962, he directed Macbeth for The Marlowe Society and he directed that year's Footlights.
-He also won a Director's Scholarship, becoming a trainee director at the Belgrade Theatre in Coventry.
+He also won a director's scholarship, becoming a trainee director at the Belgrade Theatre in Coventry.